 Government legislation states that students need to have a Grade C in Maths and English, and will need to have these grades to continue.
-Most employers and college programmes, like BTEC’s or apprenticeships; require individuals to hold a grade C in Maths and English, or they won’t be accepted.
+Most employers and college programmes, like BTEC or apprenticeships; require individuals to hold a grade C in Maths and English, or they won’t be accepted.

 There are many career options after GCSE results for students, such as working, studying A Levels, retaking GCSEs while studying A Levels, retaking GCSEs while working, night school, studying abroad or even an apprenticeship abroad.
 The results that you receive on GCSE results day do not shape your entire life; there is life after GCSE results.

 Sometimes exams boards can change the curriculum or the exam specification – what is included in the exam.
 This can mean that you won’t necessarily study or revise the same information that you have previously done the first time round.
 Therefore, if you have decided to retake your GCSE or to re-sit the exam at a later date, check what is included in the exam specification and stay updated with information released by the examining board.
 Otherwise, if you choose to study on your own accord for the GCSE, you may be revising the wrong material!
 Make sure you check in with your teacher beforehand, they may have an idea of what you need to study before it's too late!